r7kamura/kamo.js/README.md

 ```

 ### scan(seed, f)
-Creates a new EventStream as an accumulator from given seed and function.
+Creates a new Stream as an accumulator from given seed and function.

 ```
 a               : --1--2--3-->